Master of Business Administration - Frequently asked questions

 *The delivery method may vary depending on the elective course.
 Students are expected to be present and available for the synchronous component/activity in the course.

-3-credit in-residence electives are designed for completion over an eight-week period.
+6-credit in-residence electives are designed for completion over a ten-week period.
 This typically requires students to complete preparatory work consisting of readings, participation in course applications, and a short assignment in the first three weeks, followed by an intensive week-long, in-residence session.
 In most cases, in-residence courses will focus on both individual and group work and, in all cases, will require completion of an individual assignment during the four weeks following the in-residence week.